-Editor’s note: Spanish lenders are getting better at pursuing debts across European borders.
-Regular legal-contributor Raymundo Larraín Nesbitt gives a legal overview on how rulings from EU Member States can be enforced in other Member States on civil and commercial matters following either a European Enforcement Order (EEO) or Council Regulation EC No. 44/2001.
+EDITOR’S NOTE: Spanish lenders are getting better at pursuing debts across European borders.
+Lawyer Raymundo Larraín Nesbitt gives us a legal overview on how rulings from EU Member States can be enforced in other Member States on civil and commercial matters following either a European Enforcement Order (EEO) or Council Regulation EC No. 44/2001.

 Lawyer – Abogado

 The EEO is the legal procedure of choice followed by Spanish creditors on amounts owed, for example, in a Community of Owners or by those borrowers who’ve fallen into arrears on servicing their monthly loan instalments.
 And vice-versa as it is also the chosen procedure followed by UK creditors to pursue and claim Spanish assets from ex-pat debtors.

 The European Enforcement Order (EEO) and Recognition and Execution of EU Member State Rulings (EC No. 44/2001)

 I am always surprised by comments made by European non-residents regarding their sense of impunity on defaulting, for example, a Spanish mortgage loan agreement.
 Some debtors harbour the impression that Spanish creditors either cannot pursue their home countries’ assets or else that they will lack the necessary commitment to allocate resources and time to the task.
 Whilst this may be true in some cases (small amounts owed) the truth is that this is a serious error of judgement which may come back to haunt them for the remainder of their life.
 This blunder may stem from their lack of knowledge on how European legislation and its implementation work out in practice.